Introduction

 First launched in 2004, the main purpose of the series is to share information that will facilitate dialogue among tax officials and other stakeholders on important tax administration issues, like identifying opportunities to improve the design and administration of their systems both individually and collectively.

-Tax Administration 2022 is the tenth edition of the series.
+Tax Administration 2023 is the eleventh edition of the series.
 It provides comparative data on the performance and functions of tax administrations in 58 advanced and emerging economies spanning all continents.

 Data sources

-Tax Administration 2022 presents the results of the third and fourth round of the International Survey on Revenue Administration (ISORA) covering fiscal years 2018, 2019 and 2020.
+Tax Administration 2023 presents the results of the third to fifth round of the International Survey on Revenue Administration (ISORA) covering fiscal years 2018 to 2021.

 The ISORA survey is a multi-organisation survey to collect information and data on tax administration.
 It is governed by four partner organisations: the Inter-American Center of Tax Administrations (CIAT), the International Monetary Fund (IMF), the Intra-European Organisation of Tax Administrations (IOTA) and the OECD.
 As with the previous survey round, the Asian Development Bank (ADB) also participated along with the four partner organisations.

-To provide further insight into the ISORA data in certain places, Tax Administration 2022 also uses data from the Inventory of Tax Technology Initiatives.
-The inventory is a new online database containing information on technology tools and digitalisation solutions implemented by tax administrations across the globe.
+To provide further insight into the ISORA data in certain places, Tax Administration 2023 also uses data from the Inventory of Tax Technology Initiatives.
+The inventory is an online database containing information on technology tools and digitalisation solutions implemented by tax administrations across the globe.
 It has been developed by the OECD’s Forum on Tax Administration together with eight key partner organisations.

 Access the data

-To access the data for the 58 administrations contained in Annex A of the Tax Administration 2022 report, please click on the tabs below.
-This will redirect to the corresponding sections on the RA-FIT data portal.
-The tabs are structured around the headings of the 2020 ISORA survey.
-The data can also be accessed through the data tables in Annex A of the report.
-Annex A is available online only.
+Annex A of the publication contains the tables with the ISORA survey responses provided by the 58 tax administrations covered by the report.
+It is available online only.
 The tables in Annex A are accompanied by hyperlinks that direct readers to corresponding spreadsheets containing the data.
-For further information regarding the annexes, tables and figures, please consult the Reader’s guide of the publication.
+For further information regarding the annexes, tables and figures, please consult the Reader’s Guide of the publication.

 Further reading